marespane/DevOps-Challenge/README.md

 * Cockroachdb doesn't work with Infinispan due to "unauthorized to access tenant"
   * Tried different versions of Cockroachdb and drivers
   * Moved to Postgressql, left Cockroachdb for certificate generation
+* Keycloak error while using standalone.xml on mapped config file documented: https://github.com/jboss-dockerfiles/wildfly/issues/70
+  * Made it work by creating empty dir in pod and additional init container which copies content of config dir to it.
+Then mounted that empty dir to config dir location.
 * PostgresSQL helm chart doesn't create automatically database, I added init sql script like in https://stackoverflow.com/questions/55499984/postgresql-in-helm-initdbscripts-parameter but container crashes in that init stage.
+* Keykloak pod after restart errors out with: "User with username 'admin' already added to '/opt/jboss/keycloak/standalone/configuration/keycloak-add-user.json'"
 * It seems that Keycloak is failing for some reason, I didn't found reason.
 I added DEBUG log configuration but still there are no obvious errors.
 I'm guessing process is killed by OOM killer.

 # Improvements